zshn25/monodepth2/README.md

 This is an unofficial fork of [monodepth2](https://github.com/nianticlabs/monodepth2) repo.
 The folloing is the incomplete list of changes done

+* Options
+  - By default trains on CPU.
+If GPU is expected, give `--gpu 0 2` for example for training on GPU 0 and 2.

 * Dataset changes
-  - [x] Load other datasets such as Cityscapes
+  - [x] Load other datasets such as Cityscapes.
-  - [x] Load KITTI Depth instead of Velodyne if available
+  - [x] Load KITTI Depth instead of Velodyne if available.
+  - [x] Loads ground truth depth at the same resolution as the input and can be changed using `--height` and `--width` options.
   - [x] Densify sparse depth using [Sparse Depth Completion](https://github.com/wvangansbeke/Sparse-Depth-Completion) -